christophercrary/conference-cases-2022/README.md

-This repository was originally created for the paper "Work-in-Progress: Toward a Robust, Reconfigurable Hardware Accelerator for Tree-Based Genetic Programming," by Crary et al., which compared the evaluation performance of an initial FPGA-based GP hardware accelerator with that of the GP software tools *DEAP*, *TensorGP*, and *Operon*.
+This repository was originally created for the paper "Work-in-Progress: Toward a Robust, Reconfigurable Hardware Accelerator for Tree-Based Genetic Programming," by Crary et al., which compared the evaluation performance of an initial FPGA-based GP hardware accelerator with that of the GP software tools *DEAP* (version 1.3), *TensorGP* (Git revision d75fb6), and *Operon* (Git revision 9e7ee4).

 ## Included Tools